TheMn/internet-engineering-project/README.md

 ```
 4)django pillow package

-* pillow is an image library which let you store images in database
+* pillow is an image library which let you store images in database.
 ```
 $ sudo apt install python3-pil
 ```